ClaudioSalvatoreArcidiacono/blog/_posts/2022-05-28-python-dependency-management-workflow-using-standard-tools.md

 <figcaption style="text-align: center">Foto of <a href="https://unsplash.com/@artturijalli"  target="_blank">Artturi Jalli</a> on <a href="https://unsplash.com/"  target="_blank">Unsplash</a></figcaption>
 </figure>

-In recent years, things have evolved in the python community; new tools have tried to become the new standard for python when it comes to dependencies management and in some cases, also packaging.
+In recent years, things have evolved in the python community; new tools have tried to become the new standard for python when it comes to dependency management and in some cases, also packaging.
 Noticeable examples are:

 - [poetry](https://python-poetry.org)
 - [pipenv](https://pipenv.pypa.io/en/latest/)